radius logo

 How has the pandemic influenced your approach to investing in self storage?

 McElmurry: If anything, it has made us more disciplined.
-We thought we’d see a faster trend toward price stabilization and attrition of competition.
+We thought we’d see a faster trend toward rent stability and attrition of competition.
 That has not yet materialized in any sort of comprehensive manner.
 So, for the time being, we remain selective and patient.
 We are seeing deals come back around—some for a second or third time—and moving forward this time.
 Still, we feel that a larger opportunity has yet to unfold.

 What permanent changes do you expect to see in the self storage sector in a post-pandemic world?